itschleemilch/huanyango/README.md

 This Go-library can control Huanyang VFD (variable frequency drive) as used in CNC applications.
 Here a serial port is used to send and receive the MODBUS-alike control messages.

+*Note: This is not an project owned by Huanyang Electrical Co.
+Limited.*

 ## Installation

 ```